-You should make sure your child’s eyes are tested if:
+You should make sure your child has a full eye examination if:

-- Your child has special needs – children with special need often have eye problems
+- they have special needs – children with special needs often have eye problems

-- There is a history of squint or lazy eye in your child’s family
+- there is a history of squint or lazy eye in their family

-- People in the family needed to wear glasses when they were young
+- people in the family needed to wear glasses when they were young children.

 Signs to look out for:

-If flash photographs of your child show a white, yellow or orange colour in their pupils, or red eye in only one eye, not both, you should ask your optometrist for more information.
+If flash photographs of your child show a white colour in their pupil, or red eye in only one eye, not both, when they are looking straight at the camera, you should ask your optometrist for more information.
 These could be signs of a very rare but serious condition.

-Children under 16 can only have their glasses dispensed by a registered optometrist, dispensing optician, or doctor.
-You can check if your optometrist or dispensing optician is registered on http://www.optical.org/.
+Children under 16 can only have their glasses dispensed by a registered optometrist, dispensing optician, or a doctor.
+You can check if your optometrist or dispensing optician is registered with the General Optical Council.